 To ensure that the curriculum remains up-to-date, ENSAI reserves the right to make minor changes to the proposed curriculum between the period of admission and the start of the academic year.

-The final phase of the Master in Statistics for Smart Data program is a 4-6 month paid* internship, which can take place anywhere in the world, in businesses or academic/research laboratories.
+The final phase of the Master for Smart Data Science program is a 4-6 month paid* internship, which can take place anywhere in the world, in businesses or academic/research laboratories.
 This experience allows students to apply the statistical and computer science theory and methods that they have learned during the semester of coursework.
-Students have done previous internships in a wide array of companies (Orange, Expedia, ENGIE, Groupe Yves Rocher…) and research institutes.
+Students have done previous internships in a wide array of companies (Orange, Expedia, ENGIE, Groupe Yves Rocher…) and research institutes such as INRIA.
 These rich professional experiences often lead to employment opportunities.

 As part of the internship, students must write a Master’s Thesis and defend it in front of a jury.